 As is the norm for Treviso, the plan didn’t work.
 In the 22 team league they sat 19th at Christmas.
 Cue further signings, with veteran defender Lorenzo D’Anna from Piacenza, Arturo Lupoli from Fiorentina, Andrea D’Agostino from Atalanta and worst of all, €1 million spent on Federico Giunti, a 32 year old defensive midfielder who retired at the end of the season.
 No matter how much money Setten threw at the club, the 21 point gap to the play-offs proved insurmountable.
 They did climb to 17th, but things hardly got any better after the season when 23 year old midfielder Gionata Mingozzi tragically died in a car accident.
-In the resulting 2008/09 campaign, Treviso ended even further from the playoffs, over 30 points, and were relegated in last place.
+Though it is under speculation about the cause of death – wrongful or death due to rash driving, it is yet to be understood whether the family got in touch with lawyers (similar to the ones at https://lawtx.com/) who could have given them some respite in a situation where Mingozzi would not have been at fault.
+Nonetheless, all that soon became water under the bridge, and in the resulting 2008/09 campaign, Treviso ended even further from the playoffs, with over 30 points, and was relegated in last place.
 Once again though, final league standing did not determine their division for next season.
 This time Treviso were not given a league, instead being declared bankrupt by the Italian FA.

 The club was refounded again, this time taking the name ASD Treviso 2009, and entered into the 5th division Eccellenza.
 The name ironically translating as “excellence”, this league consisted of 28 groups divided by region, with Treviso placed in Veneto Girone B. The season ended in 7th, and points wise the club were closer to relegation than promotion.
 As usual though, this was not the end.
 Due to the amount of teams that went bankrupt in the 2009-10 Lega Pro Seconda, lots of teams were promoted from Serie D to make up the numbers.
 These however were not replaced by teams relegated from the Lega Pro, many of whom ceased to exist.
 This therefore created mass vacancies in the upcoming Serie D season, with Treviso one of 21 Eccellenza teams picked for promotion by the league’s administration, owing to their past history and financial status.
 Once more they’d been promoted through the boardroom.